riteshkc25/Predicting-30-Day-Readmission-Risk-in-Cardiovascular-Patients/README.md

 <img src="Images/shap_force_plot_0.png" alt="Shap force plot cat 0">

-# Post-Modeling Analysis and Impact
+# Post-Modeling Analysis and Impact:
 To demonstrate the real-world utility of the model, I performed several post-modeling analyses:

 <ins>I. Probability calibration:</ins> I calibrated output probabilities of the best XGBoost model to ensure the predicted probability truly corresponded a true chance of readmission.